anna099/hegel/self-consciousness/3-stoicism-skepticism-unhappy.md

 still agonised with the desire to be like the 'unchangeable', 'other-worldly' *One* that it has some awareness of ... and yet it fails to realise  that this object 'is *it itself*, is itself the singularity of consciousness'.[^86]

+As Judith Butler points out, this stage of self-consciousness sees the tension between mastery and servitude take place within one single subject:

+> The bondsman takes the place of the lord by recognizing his own formative
+> capacity, but once the lord is displaced, the bondsman becomes lord over
+> himself, more specifically, lord over his own body; this form of
+> reflexivity signals the passage from bondage to unhappy consciousness.[^87]

+For Butler, the *body* in which self-consciousness resides is the prime example of the particularity and contingency which makes for the unhappiness in unhappy consciousness.
+Previously, Hegel compared skeptics to 'stubborn children' who take delight in negating anything that the Other says.
+Now, Butler explains, 'the childish and stubborn pleasure that the skeptic takes in watching another fall turns into a profound unhappiness when he is, as it were, forced to watch himself [as unhappy consciousness] fall into endless contradictions'.[^88] To continue the analysis of unhappy consciousness as *split*, then, we can say that the side of this split who takes the place of the master -- the 'unchangeable cosnciousness' -- acts out of sadomasochism upon the enslaved side of the split, the 'changeable consciousness' that the body is taken to represent.
+As Butler puts it, 'the subject subordinates its own body in the service of the thought of the unchangeable'.[^89]

+The unhappy consciousness is the final stage in self-consciousness, before the *Phenomenology* moves on to 'Reason'.
+The unhappiness of self-consciousness at this stage is, as Jean Wahl realises, the sign of 'absolute negativity' becoming 'fully aware of itself' for the first time.[^90] With this awareness, Wahl argues, the project of the *Phenomenology* really begins -- that is, 'the narration of consciousness's efforts to fill in the separations that it feels within itself'.
+Consciousness could only be happy if it were to become conscious of its unity; instead, it is currently stuck as '*the vision of one consciousness in another*'.[^91] The unhappy subject has not yet realised that they are the unity of contradictions.

+Jean Wahl makes an observation which is now becoming increasingly evident: the unhappy consciousness represents, in a basic form, the foundations of Abrahamic religion.
+While self-consciousness fails to realise that the divine unchangeable is, in fact, *within it* -- while it is 'the inward movement of the *pure* heart which painfully *feels* itself as estranged' -- its unhappy thinking is a form of '*devotion*'.[^92] As Wahl writes, the same is true in Judaism:

+> Jewish consciousness knows its contradiction.
+It turns out to be the deepening
+> of Scepticism and the still incomplete unification of that which remains
+> separated in Scepticism.
+It is the religion of the sublime in which the
+> essential and the inessential are most firmly opposed to each other, but in
+> which they are also shown in their reciprocal necessity.[^93]